The Top Boron-Rich Food Sources

 Another demonstration that Mother knows best!
 Your mom may have put tiny red raisin boxes in your elementary school lunch.
 In addition to being potassium-rich, raisins are high in fiber, magnesium, and iron.

 King Tut chose almonds to take to his grave in 1352 B.C.
 And for good reason.
 He believed they’d sustain him on his journey to the afterlife.
 Almonds are full of boron, magnesium, and phosphorus.
+Plus, almonds contain a lot of calcium!
 So almonds are excellent for us on THIS life journey.
 They help build and maintain strong teeth and bones.

 First Nations people in North America have a rich tradition of healing with nuts, berries, and roots.
 It’s said that they would brew tea with hazelnuts to treat hives and fever.
 Rich in magnesium, hazelnuts also increase bone mass.
-So they can contribute to osteoporosis prevention and treatment.
+So they are an excellent addition to any bone-healthy diet!